Further Education & Training (F.E.T.)

 - Vocational Training Opportunities Scheme

-Cork ETB has four stand-alone Colleges of Further Education (PLC Colleges):
+Cork ETB has four stand-alone Campuses of Further Education (PLC Colleges):

 Part-time FET programmes are delivered in a variety of settings and locations under a number of funding headings with specific target learner audiences: